Cravendee/Cravendee/README.md

 - 👋 Hi, I’m @Cravendee
 - 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning full-stack development
+- 🌱 I’m currently learning front-end engineering
-- 💞️ I’m looking to collaborate on any coding task
+- 💞️ I’m looking to collaborate on any front-end task
 - 📫 How to reach me davidalatishe@gmail.com

 <!---